lxren/movie_revenue_prediction_and_recommendation_model/model_card.md

 - Letterboxd Dataset: 285,964 rows, 19 columns
 - Post Merging & EDA Dataset: 11,241 rows, 30 columns
 ### Features
-- 'Budget': (Float) Money used to produce film
+- 'Budget': (Float) Budget used to produce film
-- 'Director': (Str) Main Director name who made the film
+- 'Director': (Str) Main Director's name
-- 'Lead Actor': (Str) Main actor staring in the film
+- 'Lead Actor': (Str) Main actor starring in the film
-- 'Production Company': (Str) Main company who produced the film
+- 'Production Company': (Str) Main company that produced the film
 - 'Country of production': (Str) Country where the movie was produced
 - 'Genres': (List) List of genres that describe the film
 - 'Release Year': (Int) Year in which the movie was released